 (1) provide general information to applicants for licensure as opticians;

 (2) explain appeal procedures to opticians and applicants and complaint procedures to the public;

 (3) administer fees established by law;

-(5) refer complaints and disciplinary matters to an administrative law officer.
+(5) refer disciplinary matters for adjudication by an administrative law officer;

 § 2662.
 Advisor appointees